mesoform/concierge-app-playbook/README.md

 If you want to run the playbook without doing this, either remove the relevant entry from .gitmodules or run with `--skip-tags=update_submodules`

 ## Service discovery
+Service discovery as a subject is beyond the scope of this documentation but if you're chosing to use this repository it's because you value it.
+What you also need to know is that we choose to use [active discovery](http://containersummit.io/articles/active-vs-passive-discovery) and chose to use
+[Consul](http://consul.io) to perform that function.
+We aren't opinionated about using Consul but currently this playbook is.
+Partly this is due to time writing the code but also, we do genuinely believe Consul is the best product on the market for this, right now.

+Some other things you need to know:
+1. We've written this code in such a way as to use DNS search domains so that containers can more easily be discovery within your domains.
+For example, if you set `dns_domain=mesoform.com`, `oaas_domain=svc.mesoform.com` and `svc_discovery=consul` then the Consul agent running in your container will look for your service discovery system with the following addresses `consul`, `consul.mesoform.com` and `consul.svc.mesoform.com`.
+1. Therefore, if you have a system already running and in place that is reachable on the address `service-discovery.ops.myservices.internal` you can set
+`svc_discovery` to `service-dicovery` (as long as `dns_domain` or `oaas_domain` match `ops.myservices.internal`) or `service-discovery.ops.myservices.internal`
+1. You don't have to have a full blown discovery system running to build your application container image.
+If you don't set a value for `svc_discovery`, the the consul agent running inside the container will simply start in development mode so that even if your job is a service, it will still run. as expected.
+1. If you set `svc_discovery=consul`, you will also get service defined in the file docker-compose-integrations.yml.
+This will allow you to perform a proper integration test and see if your application registers as a service correctly.
+See [Standard Integration tests below](####Standard Integration tests)

 ## Event management